Veilleux throws TD pass with 15 seconds remaining, Georgia State beats Vanderbilt 36-32

+ATLANTA (AP) — Despite all its mistakes, Vanderbilt seemed headed for its first 3-0 start since 2017.

-ATLANTA (AP) — Christian Veilleux threw a 25-yard touchdown pass to Ted Hurst with 15 seconds remaining, capping a wild fourth quarter that gave Georgia State a stunning 36-32 victory over Vanderbilt of the Southeastern Conference on Saturday night.
+Christian Veilleux threw a 25-yard touchdown pass to Ted Hurst with 15 seconds remaining, capping a wild fourth quarter that gave the Panthers a stunning 36-32 victory over their Southeastern Conference opponent on Saturday night.

-The Panthers (2-1) won for just the second time in 18 games against a Power conference team, the only previous victory for the 14-year-old program coming in 2019 with a 38-30 upset at Tennessee.
+The Panthers (2-1) won for just the second time in 18 games against a Power conference team.
+The only previous victory for the 14-year-old program was a 38-30 upset at Tennessee in 2019.

-This wasn’t nearly as much of a stunner, but the Panthers celebrated wildly after beating the first SEC team ever to visit their home stadium, the facility formerly known as Turner Field.
+This wasn’t nearly as much of a stunner, but the Panthers celebrated wildly after beating the first SEC team ever to visit their home stadium, the baseball-turned-college football facility formerly known as Turner Field.

+“We kind of shot ourselves in the foot, but our guys are resilient,” first-year coach Dell McGee said.
+“They kept fighting, kept believing and that’s part of a championship football team, when you can answer the bell, when you go down and not panic."

+For Vanderbilt, it was a bitter setback for a program that has long been the worst in the SEC but believes it is ready to become more competitive.

 Veilleux threw for 269 yards and three touchdowns, also connecting with Hurst on a 33-yard scoring play in the first half.
 The transfer QB had a score of his own on an 18-yard bootleg run with 11:42 left in the game, giving the Panthers a 29-17 lead.

-Consecutive personal fouls on the Panthers pushed Vandy to the 11.
-Two plays later, Alexander scored and it looked like the Commodores would survive despite a plethora of mistakes.
+Consecutive personal fouls on the defense — one a silly hit out of bounds after Pavia's short run, the other a hands to the face on an incomplete pass — pushed Vandy to the 11.
+Two plays later, Alexander scored to put the Commodores ahead for the first time all night.

 The Takeaway

 Vanderbilt: The Commodores simply made too many boneheaded mistakes.
-Pavia lost a fumble that led to a Georgia State field goal, and Steven Sannieniola took an inexplicable safety after fumbling a kickoff in the end zone, taking a knee after the ball rolled back across the goal line.
-CJ Taylor was ejected for targeting on a helmet-to-helmet hit.
+Pavia lost a fumble on the third play of the game that led to a Georgia State field goal.
+Steven Sannieniola took an inexplicable safety after bobbling a kickoff in the end zone, grabbing the ball after it barely rolled back across the goal line, and taking a knee thinking it would be a touchback.
+For good measure, CJ Taylor was ejected for targeting on a helmet-to-helmet hit.

-Georgia State: Even though Vandy is perennially the worst team in the SEC, it was still a significant win for the Panthers program that has struggled to make much of a mark in the crowded Atlanta sports market.
+Georgia State: Even though Vandy is a perennial last-place finisher in the SEC, it was still a significant win for the Panthers program that has struggled to make much of a mark in the crowded Atlanta sports market.

 Up Next